Implementing Human Rights Standards for Women

-Gina Fedock, Assistant Professor, School of Social Service Administration
+Gina Fedock, Assistant Professor, UChicago School of Social Service Administration

-Claudia Flores, Assistant Clinical Professor of Law, Director of the International Human Rights Clinic at the University of Chicago
+Claudia Flores, Associate Clinical Professor of Law, Director of the International Human Rights Clinic, UChicago Law School

-For Year 1, the Constitutional Reform study engaged in quantitative data analysis of the data that has been collected.
+For Year 1, the Constitutional Reform study engaged in quantitative analysis of the collected data.
 The data was entered into statistical software to conduct necessary regression analyses and the results organized and presented using econometric models.
-The results of this data analysis were analyzed and the analysis of the data narrated in a report format.
-Interactive, online platforms may be developed, such as an interactive diabetes prevalence map and Vaccine Alliance.
+The results of this data analysis were examined and then narrated in report format.
+Interactive, online platforms may be developed, such as an interactive diabetes prevalence map.
 The final report will be designed, printed, and launched.

 Researchers held a small symposium during which the report was publicly launched and the impact of constitutional reform on women’s rights was discussed, along with other stakeholders from academia and the field working on relevant issues.